NarimT/Car-Accident-Prediction/README.md

 - Precision, recall, and F1-score
 - Grid search for optimal hyperparameters

-## ⚠️ Security Notice

-**WARNING**: The repository currently contains a private key file (`new_car.pem`).
-Private keys and SSL certificates should never be committed to public repositories as they pose a security risk.
-If you are using this project, please:
-1. Remove or regenerate any sensitive credentials
-2. Add `*.pem` to `.gitignore` to prevent future commits
-3. Use environment variables or secure key management systems for credentials

-## 🤝 Contributing
+## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## 📄 License
+## License

-This project is available for educational and research purposes.
+This project is part of the Computer Programming for Data Science course at AIT (Asian Institute of Technology)

-## 👥 Authors
+## Authors

 - NarimT

-## 🙏 Acknowledgments
+## Acknowledgments

 - Thai road accident data providers
 - Open-source ML and visualization libraries